Remote Working – 2: Wellbeing

 Yes, there may be some additional fees associated with working from home, primarily around connectivity and hardware but often these are partly covered by employer stipends and even if not, the cost is far reduced from the typical commuting fees.

-Whilst we must acknowledge potential pitfalls, we feel the potential wellbeing benefits to individuals, businesses and society in pursuing a culture of remote working is too good to ignore.
+Whilst we must acknowledge potential pitfalls, we feel the potential wellbeing benefits to individuals, businesses, and society in pursuing a culture of remote working is too good to ignore.
 Sure, some issues could arise (we haven’t even touched upon staff having the option to abuse the freedoms working from home affords, or the costs of setting up a distributed workforce – see part 3 next for that!) but the clear boosts to employee mental, physical and financial wellbeing should make remote work an appetising notion to employees and employers alike.
+Subscribe to our blog to receive updates on our Remote Working Series

 FINANCIAL WELLBEING IN THE WORKPLACE: A WAY FORWARD